 Blockchain uses private/public encryption key pairing so each transaction is extremely secure and easy to identify.

 These phones will be used to access the decentralized web or Web 3.0.
 This is a future version on the internet in which blockchains will support decentralized applications “dapps.”

 The dapps will look and function similar to the apps that we have today.
 However, they will run on public peer-to-peer networks instead of private servers.

-For a long time, many tech experts believed that implementation of cryptocurrency and dapps will be far too complex for people who are not tech savvy.
+For a long time, many tech experts believed that the implementation of cryptocurrency and dapps will be far too complex for people who are not tech-savvy.

 However, the cryptographic key management system may change that by providing a better user experience.
 But this will not be an easy task because the security of the key is very important.

 So if you lose your keys, that means that you lose your assets as well.